 A perfect storm ensued just as high-grade marijuana and cocaine began flooding the Rio-Grande area, making West Texas a hub for drug trafficking that still hasn’t met its end.
 Unfortunately, it never has shown signs of slowing and still doesn’t.

-Austin is considered a High-Intensity Drug Trafficking Area, meaning a large amount of the narcotics in the area are smuggled in from Mexican drug cartels.
-The pot trade would eventually give way to more insidious products, plaguing Austin with challenges it continues to deal with now.
+Austin is considered a High-Intensity Drug Trafficking Area, meaning a large amount of the narcotics in the area are smuggled in by Mexican drug cartels.
+The pot trade would eventually give way to more insidious drugs, plaguing Austin with challenges it continues to deal with now.